massaillon/setup-and-mobile-version-skeleton/README.md

 Usage

-This is my second project in Microverse program.This project aim at practicing the below :
+This is my Third project in Microverse program.This project aim at practicing the below :

 - Parsing a Figma design to create a UI
-- Using Flexbox to place elements in the page.
+- Using Flexbox to place elements in the page
+- Use CSS Grid in the main container that contains all of the cards
 - Building a personal portfolio site.
 - Make use of images and backgrounds to enhance the look of the website